-Hearing loss affects millions of Canadians.
+Hearing loss affects millions of Canadians (see hearing loss Canada).
 Those affected range from infants born with some degree of loss to older Canadians.
 In fact, hearing loss is one of most prevalent chronic condition in older adults and a widespread disability that influences quality of life issues for those affected.
+The reasons for hearing loss being so widespread are varied, with even some believing snoring and hearing loss are linked.
 Unmanaged hearing loss leads to social isolation, depression, and other cognitive disorders.

 Strong evidence suggests that hearing aid devices and rehabilitation services improve the lives for those suffering from hearing loss.
 However, misinformation about hearing loss adds to the complexity of treatment.
 Common misperceptions about people with hearing loss need to be combated in order to create a successful environment for rehabilitation and treatment.

 Common misperceptions about hearing loss include the misperception that deaf and hard-of-hearing persons are competent speech or lip readers.
 The ability to successfully speech-read depends on many factors and not all persons who suffer hearing loss can be expected to have the skill.
 Similarly, not all deaf persons know one of the many available sign languages.